GeoffreyCoulaud/gali/README.md

 2. **Citra** and **Yuzu** installed games are not scanned (only roms are scanned)

 ## Usage
-**Brag is in active development but is just not there yet.
+**This is in active development but is just not there yet.
 Be patient !**

 ### Dependencies
 * Main app (will soon change dependencies)